 Yet, the coronavirus isn’t the only one to blame.
 Modern users increasingly prefer quick and easy solutions with a minimal ecological footprint over paper checks, long queues, and “three-to-five business days.”
 No wonder the market is brimming with apps like Azimo and PayPal.
 But not all of them win the hearts of customers.

-In this article, we’ll explore the latest money transfer trends, types of online payment solutions, their core features, what it takes to build a money transfer application, and how you can start doing it right away.
+In this article, we’ll explore the latest money transfer trends, types of online payment solutions, their core features, what it takes to build a money transfer application, and how you can start money transfer app development right away.

 Table of Contents